keesschotanus/maven-archetype-java17-junit5-mockito/README.md

   -Dversion=1.0.0-SNAPSHOT \
   -DinteractiveMode=false
 ```
-where you supply all properties on the command line.
+where you replace the groupId, artifactId and version.
 For example:
 ```bash
 mvn archetype:generate \